Cryptolepis Benefits

 The history of using Cryptolepis as an herbal medicine goes back more than 5,000 years.
 Traditionally, a tea made from Cryptolepis sanguinolenta has been used in the treatment of various infections such as malaria, bacterial respiratory diseases, tuberculosis, and hepatitis.
 The roots and leaves have been used for stomach, intestinal disorders, and diarrhea.
 The root has a traditional use for urinary tract infection and for yeast infections.
 The leaves and roots have been used in traditional cultures for hypertension, and insomnia.

-Other names include Gangamau, Nibima, Kadze, Kɔli mekari, Paran pupa, Yellow root, and Blood vine.
+Other names for Cryptolepis sanguinolenta include Gangamau, Nibima, Kadze, Kɔli mekari, Paran pupa, yellow root, and blood vine.
 We call Cryptolepis the flowering healer.

 Cryptolepis sanguinolenta contains several bioactive compounds that contribute to the herb’s medicinal value.
-Some of these bioactive compounds include alkaloids, anthocyanosides, flavones, polyuronides, triterpenes, and tannins.
+Some of these bioactive compounds include alkaloids, anthocyanosides, flavones, polyuronides, tannins, and triterpenes.

 Significant identified alkaloids include indoloquinoline cryptolepine, isocryptolepine, cryptosanguinolentine, neocryptolepine, quindoline, the spirononacyclic alkaloid cryptospirolepine, cryptolepicarboline, cryptomisrine, 11-isopropylcryptolepine, cryptolepinone, and biscryptolepine.
 Other isolated indole alkaloids include hydroxycryptolepine, cryptoheptine, and cryptoquindoline.